mvdan/gofumpt/README.md

 `gofumpt` is a replacement for `gofmt`, so you can simply `go get` it as described at the top of this README and use it.

-Alternatively, to use the tool with VS Code, add these settings:
+Alternatively, to use the tool with VS Code, add the following setting:

 ```
-"go.formatTool": "goimports",
-"go.alternateTools": {
-	"goimports": "gofumports",
+"go.formatTool": "gofumports",
-},
-"go.languageServerExperimentalFeatures": {
-	"format": false
-}
 ```

+This setting must be modified through the JSON file, there is no way of doing this change in the UI, as it's a selector and not a textbox.
+For this reason, VS Code will complain about an invalid setting value.
+You can safely ignore this warning, the correct tool will be used even if VS Code says the opposite.

-You can use `gofmt` instead of `goimports` and `gofumpt` instead of `gofumports` if you don't need auto-importing on-save.
+You can use `gofumpt` instead of `gofumports` if you don't need auto-importing on-save.
+This setting only works with the Go language server disabled, as formatting is completely bypassed and delegated to `gopls` if enabled.

 ### Roadmap